Eduardo Paolozzi: Later career

 Paolozzi mosaic designs for Tottenham Court Road Station.
 Location shown is the Central Line westbound platform (1982).

-Paolozzi was appointed CBE in 1968 and in 1979 he was elected to the Royal Academy.
+Paolozzi was appointed Commander of the Order of the British Empire (CBE) in the 1968 New Year Honours, and in 1979 he was elected to the Royal Academy (RA).
 In 1967, he started contributing to literary magazine Ambit, which began a lifelong collaboration.

 In 1980, the Institute of Chartered Accountants in England and Wales (ICAEW) commissioned a set of three tapestries from Paolozzi to represent 'present day and future societies in relation to the role played by ICAEW', as part of the institute's centenary celebrations.
 The three highly distinctive pieces – which Paolozzi wanted to "depict our world of today in a manner using the same bold pictorial style as the Bayeux tapestries in France" – currently hang in Chartered Accountants' Hall.

+Inside the Kingfisher Shopping Centre in Redditch, Paolozzi designed a monumental series of twelve mosaic panels, each roughly 21 feet by 10 feet, collectively celebrating the town's industrial heritage, particularly its long history as a centre of needle manufacture.
+Commissioned by the Redditch Development Corporation with support from the Arts Council of Great Britain and local industry, the works were unveiled in April 1983 by then Arts Council chairman Sir William Rees-Mogg ahead of a visit from Queen Elizabeth II.
+Reflecting Paolozzi's characteristic blend of vibrant colour, abstracted forms and symbolic imagery, the mosaics weave together local historical motifs with more universal references such as spacecraft and cameras, creating what he described as a “multi-evocative metaphor” that bridges Redditch's past and its aspirations for the future.
+The installation remains one of his most significant large-scale public art commissions in the United Kingdom.

 He was promoted to the office of Her Majesty's Sculptor in Ordinary for Scotland in 1986, which he held until his death.
 He also received an Honorary Doctorate from Heriot-Watt University in 1987.

-Paolozzi was knighted by Queen Elizabeth II in 1989 as Knight Bachelor.
+Paolozzi was knighted by Queen Elizabeth II in the 1989 New Year Honours as Knight Bachelor.

 In 1994, Paolozzi gave the Scottish National Gallery of Modern Art a large body of his works, and much of the content of his studio.
 In 1999 the National Galleries of Scotland opened the Dean Gallery to display this collection.
 The gallery displays a recreation of Paolozzi's studio, with its contents evoking the original London and Munich locations and also houses a Scottish-Italian restaurant, Paolozzi's Kitchen, which was created by Heritage Portfolio in homage to the local artist.